Divorce stigma in South Asian communities

 In Westernised sub-cultures, such as in the UK, divorce remains a taboo topic.
 However, more South Asians are speaking out about their experiences, creating a less stigmatised path for future generations.

-Asian Single Parents Network is an organisation which provides a safe space for Asian single parents to connect with others in the same situation without the fear of judgement.
+Asian Single Parents Network is an organisation which provides a safe space for Asian single parents to connect with others in the same situation without the fear of judgment.
 They encourage members to share their journeys to provide hope and show that there is light at the end of the tunnel.
 ASPN sees the negative effect stigma has on its members and aims to combat it.

 Stigma encountered by South Asians